EdDataScienceEES/tutorial-RachelBrown03/index.md

 ## Data and Materials
 {: #DataMat}

-For this tutorial, we’ll be using the `palmerpenguins` dataset in R, which provides ecological data on penguins’ physical characteristics.
-If you’d like to follow along, install the `palmerpenguins` package and load the data using R. Throughout the tutorial, we’ll explore sampling distributions of penguin flipper lengths to see how the Central Limit Theorem helps us understand and interpret sample-based measurements from a larger population.
+For this tutorial, we’ll be using the `palmerpenguins` dataset in R, which provides ecological data on penguin's physical characteristics.
+If you’d like to follow along, install the `palmerpenguins` package and load the data using R. Throughout the tutorial, we’ll explore sampling distributions of penguin body mass to see how the Central Limit Theorem helps us understand and interpret sample-based measurements from a larger population.

 Let’s dive into the Central Limit Theorem and how it works!